-The Deputy Faculty Pro-Vice Chancellor for Learning and Teaching should ensure that adequate mechanisms exist regularly to review the progress of students on the course and in particular those who are failing to attend, not submitting written work, or otherwise giving signs of unsatisfactory academic performance.
+The Associate Pro Vice-Chancellor, Education should ensure that adequate mechanisms exist regularly to review the progress of students on the course and in particular those who are failing to attend, not submitting written work, or otherwise giving signs of unsatisfactory academic performance.
 Such reviews should be carried out by the Programme Leader, supported by the Student Success Team as judged necessary.